Archspire: Relentless Mutation (2017–2020)

-In 2019, the band made tech news headlines when a duo of programmers called Dadabots created a neural network trained on Archspire's music to produce a non-stop stream of technical death metal based on the band's music; Dadabots also noted that Archspire's music produced the most consistent AI results, presumably because of the high tempo and technical machine-like nature of the songs.
-Archspire themselves also commented on the phenomenon, jokingly referring to themselves as robots.
+In 2019, the band made tech news headlines when a duo of programmers called Dadabots created a neural network trained on Archspire's music to produce a non-stop stream of technical death metal based on the band's music.
+Dadabots noted that Archspire's music produced the most consistent AI results, presumably because of the high tempo and technical machine-like nature of the songs.
+Archspire commented on the phenomenon, jokingly referring to themselves as robots.

-Later that year, Peters and Prewett appeared in a cameo in the first episode of See; actor Jason Momoa is a fan of the band and asked Peters to coach him for a war cry technique.
+Later that year, Peters and Prewett appeared in a cameo in the first episode of See.
+Actor Jason Momoa is a fan of the band and asked Peters to coach him for a warcry technique.

 Bleed The Future (2021–2023)

-On October 29, 2021, Archspire released their fourth studio album Bleed the Future.
+On October 29, 2021, Archspire released their fourth studio album, Bleed the Future.
 Three singles were released: "Golden Mouth of Ruin", "Bleed the Future", and "Drone Corpse Aviator".
 "Golden Mouth of Ruin" and "Drone Corpse Aviator" were accompanied by videos, with the latter being the first fully-produced video the band had made.
-The album was elected by Loudwire as the 16th best rock/metal album of 2021 and won the Juno Awards of 2022.
+Loudwire elected the album as the 16th best rock/metal album of 2021.
+It won the Juno Awards of 2022.

-Departure of Spencer Prewett and upcoming fifth studio album (2024–present)
+Departure of Spencer Prewett and Too Fast to Die (2024–present)

 On September 23, 2024, it was announced that drummer Spencer Prewett had departed the band.
-This search was finalized with the announcement that Spencer Moore was joining the band on May 27, 2025 while also teasing a new record set for release later that year.
+The band held open auditions through social media, and selected an unnamed drummer from Brazil.
+He was fired during the recording of the album when the band and producer Dave Otero agreed that the drummer was struggling to play the parts to the level they required.
+The band had to then pivot and demo the album out with programmed drums, and on Otero's suggestion, recruit ex-Inferi drummer Spencer Moore.
+Moore's joining was announced on May 27, 2025 while teasing the new record set for release later that year.

+On May 29, 2025, the band announced that they planned to release their next album independently, citing record labels typically getting 80-85% of royalties over bands.
+They launched a Kickstarter campaign seeking $125,000 to fund the record, detailing what they had already spent money on and what they planned to fund.
+On December 9, 2025, the band announced their fifth album, Too Fast to Die, to be released on April 10, 2026.
+A music video from the album's lead single, "Carrion Ladder", was released.
+Following singles "Limb Of Leviticus", "Red Goliath" and "The Vessel" were released ahead of the April 10th album release date.
+A studio documentary of the album's making, including the story about the unnamed drummer was released on July 20.